Islam: Governance

+Saladin the Victorious, by Gustave Doré.

 In Islamic economic jurisprudence, hoarding of wealth is reviled and thus monopolistic behavior is frowned upon.
 Attempts to comply with sharia has led to the development of Islamic banking.
 Islam prohibits riba, usually translated as usury, which refers to any unfair gain in trade and is most commonly used to mean interest.
 Instead, Islamic banks go into partnership with the borrower, and both share from the profits and any losses from the venture.
 Another feature is the avoidance of uncertainty, which is seen as gambling and Islamic banks traditionally avoid derivative instruments such as futures or options which has historically protected them from market downturns.

 The Rashidun and Umayyad Caliphate used to be involved in distribution of charity from the treasury, known as Bayt al-mal, before it became a largely individual pursuit around the year 720.
 The first Caliph, Abu Bakr, distributed zakat as one of the first examples of a guaranteed minimum income, with each citizen getting 10 to 20 dirhams annually.
 During the reign of the second Caliph Umar, child support was introduced and the old and disabled were entitled to stipends, while the Umayyad Caliph Umar II assigned a servant for each blind person and for every two chronically ill persons.

 Jihad means "to strive or struggle [in the way of God]" and, in its broadest sense, is "exerting one's utmost power, efforts, endeavors, or ability in contending with an object of disapprobation".
-Shias in particular emphasize the "greater jihad" of striving to attain spiritual self-perfection while the "lesser jihad" is defined as warfare.
+Shia Muslims in particular emphasize the "greater jihad" of striving to attain spiritual self-perfection while the "lesser jihad" is defined as warfare.
 When used without a qualifier, jihad is often understood in its military form.
 Jihad is the only form of warfare permissible in Islamic law and may be declared against illegal works, terrorists, criminal groups, rebels, apostates, and leaders or states who oppress Muslims.
 Most Muslims today interpret Jihad as only a defensive form of warfare.
 Jihad only becomes an individual duty for those vested with authority.
 For the rest of the populace, this happens only in the case of a general mobilization.
-For most Twelver Shias, offensive jihad can only be declared by a divinely appointed leader of the Muslim community, and as such, is suspended since Muhammad al-Mahdi's occultation in 868 CE.
+For most Twelver Shia Muslims, offensive jihad can only be declared by a divinely appointed leader of the Muslim community, and as such, is suspended since the occultation of Muhammad al-Mahdi in 873 CE.